Blog

 Our Case

-The consumer surplus model struggles to capture time.
+The consumer surplus model struggles to capture utility.
 After paying a fixed price for the book, the reader chooses to consume it (is anyone surprised?).
-The reader continues to accrue utility from this consumption – the enjoyment of reading the book outweighs other activities.
+The reader continues to accrue utility from this consumption—the enjoyment of reading the book outweighs other activities.
 At some point (but not always), the accumulated utility outweighs the initial cost.

 Standard Utility Curve (Reading a Book)